guanyipengai/vdpc-python/README.md

 # VDPC (Python)

-Python reimplementation of the MATLAB scripts in `experiments/VDPC`.
-The goal is a drop-in, NumPy-first version of the original `main.m` workflow so it can be used directly inside this repository without MATLAB.
+Python reimplementation of the original VDPC MATLAB scripts.
+The goal is a drop-in, NumPy-first version of the `main.m` workflow so it can be used directly inside this repository without MATLAB.
+The upstream MATLAB reference lives in [EmotiEffLib](https://github.com/sb-ai-lab/EmotiEffLib.git); this module is adapted from that version for integration here.

 ## Files